-There are many analytical techniques we can use to examine and deconstruct these thought patterns.
+There are many analytical techniques we can use to examine and deconstruct conditioned thought patterns.
 What follows is not exhaustive.
-We can label / identify the distortion (see the list of the most common distortions and fallacies below).
+We can label/identify distortions (see the list of the most common distortions and fallacies below).
 From here, we have choices.
 We can simply cut or ignore them.
 We can question them (demanding specificity or evidence).
 Byron Katie asks these questions when cognitive distortions arise: "Is it true?
 How do I know it's true?
 How do I react, what happens, when I believe the thought?
 Where would I be/How would I feel without this thought?"
 Another strategy is to identify the need behind the distortion.
 If, for example, I fail at a project and overgeneralize ("I'm a failure") and catastrophize ("I'll never succeed"), I can go deeper into the feeling (disappointment) and need (competence, to contribute).
 I may find other ways to satisfy this need (e.g. through volunteer service).
 Reattribution is another strategy.
 If a close friend or someone dear to you berated themselves, what would you say to them?
-Befriend your self and direct that empathy inside.
+Befriend yourself and direct that empathy inside.
 Semantics can also be used to dissect a cognitive distortion.
 "I'm a failure" and "I haven't succeeded yet" are two very different ways of seeing the same setback.
 The former can be characterized as low-performance self-talk, the latter suggests persistence.
 "I'll never succeed" and "This approach didn't work.
 Let me try another" yield different results both in affect/attitude and outcome (quitting vs persisting).
 The language we use to frame our perceptions matters.
-Bertrand Russell highlighted this in the oft cited example: "I am firm, you are obstinate, he is a pig-headed fool.
+Bertrand Russell highlighted this in the oft-cited example: "I am firm, you are obstinate, he is a pig-headed fool.
 I am righteously indignant, you are annoyed, he is making a fuss over nothing.
 I have reconsidered the matter, you have changed your mind, he has gone back on his word."

-Below are lists of the most common distortions & fallacies (taken from the positive psychology website):
+Below are lists of the most common distortions & fallacies (Source: positive psychology website):

 1. All-or-Nothing Thinking / Polarized Thinking